 Indeed, human discovery of the natural world deepens the religious experience because it heightens our realization of the existence of system, complexity, harmony, order, and magnitude in creation on a scale that seriously dents (if not outright dismisses) the theories of an accidental universe.
 Natural inquiry, unfettered by anthropological agendas, has the capacity to inform and affirm the recognition of divine purpose in creation - recognition found in all human beings.
 Such an optimistic, congruous, and innate view of existence is perhaps the antidote to a terrible sense of alienation and the myriad personal psychoses and social turmoil that have resulted from this disaffection.
 What truth or hope can possibly inhabit a view of ourselves as fleeting organic luck adrift in endless space?
 The God-given impulse to understand our surroundings serves to relocate our spiritual selves and earthly purpose in a colossal universe.
 This impulse to "know", when guided by revelation, shall conduct us to the eventuality we so crave - coming near to our sole and resplendent Maker.

-(an excerpt from a new release, "Mary - The Chosen Woman", from Quranic Literacy Institute)
+( An excerpt from "Mary - The Chosen Woman", from Quranic Literacy Institute )